-CLOVER MITE INFESTATIONS – LEVEL 1 *
+CLOVER MITES IN THE YARD – LEVEL 1 *

-CLOVER MITE INFESTATIONS – LEVEL 2 *
+CLOVER MITES ON HOMES EXTERIOR – LEVEL 2 *

 Level two infestations are when the mites have found their way onto the home.
 If you are seeing thousands of mites crawling on the side of your home a foot or two high, don’t panic.
 In most cases, this activity can be controlled quickly and effectively.

-CLOVER MITE INFESTATIONS – LEVEL 3 *
+CLOVER MITES INSIDE THE HOME – LEVEL 3 *

 Since level three infestations mean the mites are living in the siding and/or the walls of the house, the level of nesting can vary dramatically.
 You could get lucky and only have them in a small section of one side of the exterior of the home.
 However, this is not likely.
 In most cases, the clover mites will be very active on at least one side of the structure.

 CONTACT US *